mwaylabs/The-M-Project-Sample-Apps/demoapp/README.md

 4. Setup the both Controller
 	- The first page should contain a menu
-		- The Menu should be our entry point so the route to it is [http://localhost:9000/](http://localhost:9000/)
+		- The Menu should be our entry point.
+The route to it is [http://localhost:9000/](http://localhost:9000/)
 	- The second page is a detail of a selected menu item
-		- Use detail as route [http://localhost:9000/detail](http://localhost:9000/detail)
+		- Use detail as a route [http://localhost:9000/detail](http://localhost:9000/detail)
-	- This generates the both files
+	- This generates both files
 		- `scripts/controllers/menu.js`
 		- `scripts/controllers/detail.js`
 	- The generator adds a script tag for every view to the `index.html`